 What are these resources?
 We’ve collected recordings and presentation materials shared at the ACERT lunchtime seminars, blog posts from the ACERT website, and resources created by the Center for Online Learning.
 Almost all these resources were created by Hunter faculty and staff!
-The full list of contributors is included at the end.
-You can also find quick links to faculty support and services, and to student support services and opportunities.
+All contributors are credited in the resources.
+We are grateful to everyone who contributed!

 How do I learn about upcoming events?
 Subscribe to the ACERT mailing list (1-2 emails/week).
-Follow us on Twitter and Instagram @HunterACERT.
+Follow us on Instagram @HunterACERT.
 We also post information about upcoming events on the ACERT website and calendar.

 Please note: All Hunter/CUNY tools are marked with an asterisk, and you can find more information and instructions (including on how to access the tools) on this resource page from the Center for Online Learning.
 All links on this Resources for Course Design page open in a new tab.